Performing the hip replacement operation from the anterior approach has a few advantages.

 Here's a picture of an arthritic eburnated femoral head that has been cut out, soon to be replaced with an artificial piece.

 Again, a major advantage, at least the way I see it, is that the procedure is performed with the patient on his or her back, allowing the surgeon to use xray during surgery.
-For instance, in the picture below, as I am inserting the acetabular cup, I can see that I need to slightly adjust the position of the acetabular component.
+This allows surgeon to notice and perform minor adjustments in real time.

 Since the patient is supine, it is possible to perform bilateral simultaneous hip replacements.
-Here's the appearance of a patient who had both hips replaced:
+Here's the appearance of my patient who had both hips replaced:

-This is a video of a different patient 2 weeks after hip replacement.
+This is a video of a patient 2 weeks after anterior hip replacement.